How to get from Cancun to Mexico City: 3 Best Options

 If you are slowly enjoying the road trip, Villahermosa is still a good place to stop.

-There you can enjoy the Parque-Museo Villahermosa and the Regional Museum of Anthropology and take a stroll along the rivers or lake.
+There you can enjoy the Parque-Museo Villahermosa and the Regional Museum of Anthropology and take a stroll along the rivers or the lake.

 🗺️ Coatzacoalcos

-Coatzacoalcos is located in the state of Veracruz over 1,000 kilometers from Cancun.
+Coatzacoalcos is located in the state of Veracruz, over 1,000 kilometers from Cancun.

 The city is known for its oil refineries, but it also has a long history.
-The city was founded in 1522 and you can visit museums to learn more about its history.
+The city was founded in 1522, and you can visit museums to learn more about its history.

-Otherwise, take time to stroll on the Malecon, eat delicious regional dishes, and if you have time check out the Jaguaroundi Ecological Park.
+Otherwise, take time to stroll on the Malecon, eat delicious regional dishes, and if you have time, check out the Jaguaroundi Ecological Park.

 Valladolid Cathedral under a blue sky.